Abduction and related offences

-An outcome of a committal hearing where a defendant enters a guilty plea to all charges and is transferred to a Higher Criminal Court to be sentenced.
-This process is regarded as a method of finalisation for the Magistrates' Criminal Court and a method of initiation into a Higher Criminal Court level.
+An outcome of a committal hearing where a defendant enters a guilty plea to all charges and is transferred to a Higher Court to be sentenced.
+This process is regarded as a method of finalisation for the Magistrates' Court and the Children's Court, and a method of initiation into a Higher Court level.

 Committed for trial

-An outcome of a committal hearing where a defendant enters a not guilty plea to at least one charge and is transferred to a Higher Criminal Court to stand trial.
-This process is regarded as a method of finalisation for the Magistrates' Criminal Court and a method of initiation into a Higher Criminal Court level.
+An outcome of a committal hearing where a defendant enters a not guilty plea to at least one charge and is transferred to a Higher Court to stand trial.
+This process is regarded as a method of finalisation for the Magistrates' Court and the Children's Court, and a method of initiation into a Higher Court level.

-Non-custodial orders that require a person to perform work within the community or report to a person nominated by the court (for example a corrections officer).
-Examples of sentence types included in this category are: Community Service Orders, Probation Orders and Treatment Orders.
+Sentences imposed on a defendant requiring a person to perform work within the community or report to a person nominated by the court (for example a corrections officer).
+These non-custodial orders include: community service orders, probation orders, treatment orders and referral to conference.